-The estimated parametric trends and break points (with 95% confidence intervals) are shown in Figure 5, along with nonparametric trends estimated by STL.
+The estimated parametric trends and break points (with 95% confidence intervals) are shown in Figure 7, along with nonparametric trends estimated by STL.
 September 2001 is included in only two confidence intervals, indicating the possibility that the terrorist events of 9/11 may be linked to a structural break in the trend of arrivals for those two origins: Australia and Other.
+Other is difficult to interpret given its composite nature, although it is plausible that the 9/11 events did have an effect on tourist behaviour in some of these countries.
+An alternative (or complementary) explanation is discussed in Section 5.

-'Other' is difficult to interpret of course, given its composite nature.
-In the case of Australia, a break is estimated in the month following 9/11.
-This results in an increased trend slope but a decreased intercept.
-We cannot attribute this initial fall solely to the 9/11 terrorist events, due to the 'Ansett effects' already noted in Section 3.
-The limit on passenger numbers due to those other effects is a plausible explanation for a decrease in intercept, while the subsequent increase in the rate of arrivals from New Zealand's nearest neighbour is unlikely to have any causal links from the terrorist events of September 2001.
+In the case of Australia, a break is estimated in the month following 9/11, which results in an increased trend slope but a decreased intercept.
+A relevant confounding effect is the collapse of Ansett Australia, which occurred just three days after the terrorist attacks of 9/11; hence it is impossible to separate these two effects with monthly data.
+The termination of flights by Ansett Australia and Ansett International on 14 September 2001 certainly affected capacity and timing of arrivals to New Zealand.
+In addition, in the following week, strike action targeted at Air New Zealand occurred at Melbourne and Perth airports (Air New Zealand had acquired control of Ansett Australia during the year preceding its collapse).
+Those strikes required the cancellation of all Air New Zealand trans-Tasman flights operating from Melbourne and Perth.
+These physical constraints on passenger numbers are a plausible explanation for a decrease in intercept, while the subsequent increase in the rate of arrivals from New Zealand's nearest neighbour is unlikely to have any causal links from the terrorist events of September 2001.

-Figure 5.
-Estimated trends and trend break points for the transformed monthly visitor arrivals to New Zealand, by origin, from January 1980 to December 2004.
+Figure 7: Estimated trends and trend break points for the transformed monthly visitor arrivals to New Zealand, by origin, from January 1980 to December 2004.
 The solid line is the piecewise linear time trend, while the dotted line is the estimated STL trend.
 The vertical dashed lines and grey regions respectively indicate the fitted break points and their 95% confidence intervals, estimated using a HAC estimate of the covariance matrix.

-Focusing on Figure 5 more generally, we note that it is often difficult to distinguish between the two alternative trend estimates.
+Focusing on Figure 7 more generally, we note that it is often difficult to distinguish between the two alternative trend estimates; i.e. those from our iterated approach and STL.
 In particular, the iterative parametric method achieves similar flexibility in its trend estimate to the nonparametric technique, with the latter essentially fitting linear time trends at each point in the series using only a local window of observations to estimate parameters.
 The break point technology allows instantaneous changes in the trend however, unlike the STL technique.
 In effect, STL is requiring an 'innovational outlier' approach to any structural changes in the data, while our parametric procedure models the changes directly and permits an 'additive outlier' approach.
-(In a long series of papers with various coauthors, Perron has popularised the use of these 'outlier' terms, to describe an approach which he attributes to the intervention analysis work of Box and Tiao (1975).)
+(In a series of papers, Perron and coauthors popularised the use of these 'outlier' terms, to describe an approach which is attributed to the intervention analysis work of Box & Tiao (1975).)
 An obvious contrast between the two approaches is seen in the Korean data at the time of the Asian financial crisis.
-The parametric break point is dated at November 1997, which corresponds exactly to the month that the financial crisis first affected Korea (Kaminsky and Schmukler 1999).
+The parametric break point is dated at November 1997 (with a narrow 95% confidence interval of October to December), which corresponds exactly to the month that the financial crisis first affected Korea (Kaminsky & Schmukler, 1999).
 However STL spreads the downward impact of the crisis over a number of months, in contrast to the observed behaviour.